pabra/json-literal-typer/README.md

 `number`, etc.).
 What if there is an API where you want to get its literal values/types?

+# Demo

+There is a live demo at [https://json-literal-typer.peppnet.de](https://json-literal-typer.peppnet.de)

 # Example

 Let's assume there is an API for gas stations.
 It will respond with data like